Square today formally announced “Square Capital,” a selective cash advance program for merchants already using Square’s payment services.

 It’s noteworthy, however, that Square Capital is not taking applications from businesses.
 The only way to receive an advance from Square, at this time, is to use other Square services and hope the company reaches out with an offer.

-Jack Dorsey (born November 19, 1976) is an American software architect and businessman widely known as the creator of Twitter and as the founder and CEO of Square, a mobile payments company.
-In 2008, he was named to the MIT Technology ... read more »
+Jack Dorsey (born November 19, 1976) is an American software architect and businessman widely known as the creator of Twitter and as the founder and CEO of Square, a mobile payments company....
+All Jack Dorsey news »